MischaU8/yumyum/modelling/create-an-icosahedron-d20-from-a-cube_XPr-mrZmyIY.md

 yum yum
-Floyd here with a quick look at creating an icosahedron from a cube in plasticity start with the new scene and move the default Cube to the origin by pressing the G key on the keyboard to activate
+Floyd here with a quick look at creating an icosahedron from a cube in Plasticity start with the new scene and move the default Cube to the origin by pressing the G key on the keyboard to activate